eliashaeussler/typo3-vendor-bundler/README.md

 </div>

-A Composer library to bundle vendor libraries of TYPO3 extensions for use in [classic mode](https://docs.typo3.org/permalink/t3coreapi:classic-directory-structure).
+A Composer plugin to bundle vendor libraries of TYPO3 extensions for use in [classic mode](https://docs.typo3.org/permalink/t3coreapi:classic-directory-structure).
 It allows to easily prepare dependencies, which are not part of TYPO3's bundled dependencies, in order to make TYPO3 extensions fully usable in classic mode installations.

-It provides a console binary `typo3-vendor-bundler` to execute various bundlers.
-All bundlers can be configured by configuration files.

 ## 🔥 Installation